Agent efficiency, automation, and operational insights

-Therefore, instead of starting with a business strategy, we recommend that you start with your customer in mind.
+Therefore, instead of starting your community planning with a business strategy, we recommend starting with your customer in mind.
 No matter how great your features and functionality are, if you don’t build your community from a customer-centric point of view, you’ll be left with a virtual ghost town.

 To create a thriving online community, start by exploring these twelve features to harness the enthusiasm of your customers and build strong connections.

 Successful online communities encourage, honor, and showcase their superusers.
 When you empower your most passionate community members, they will develop into brand advocates, who often contribute the majority of content while also actively assisting other customers.

 Brand advocates are also more likely to recommend that brand to others.
 Not only does this increase brand awareness, but it also directly impacts revenue because people inherently trust the reviews of other individuals more than a brand’s advertisements.
 According to Forrester, 70% of US online adults trust brand or product recommendations from friends and family, and 46% trust consumer-written online reviews.

 Smart brands understand the value of creating an environment that encourages users to produce useful and authentic content.
 User-generated content (UGC) increases engagement between community members, which ultimately strengthens a community's bonds and perceived value.

 Communities with relevant UGC often have a significant number of members and are continually growing.
 Because it’s written by real people for real people, UGC is more likely to be trusted and shared, helping the community grow.

 Over 50% of people worldwide access the internet from mobile devices or tablets.
 In the past, websites were designed with only desktop functionality and user experience in mind.
 However, with the growth of mobile users, it’s become imperative to design websites that are responsive to all design types.